HOLL95/Surface_confined_inference/README.md

 ### HPC Cluster Support

-For specific HPC clusters, set these environment variables to use pre-configured paths:
+For specific HPC clusters, all installation can be achieved by running these commands

 ```bash
 # VIKING cluster (University of York)